Mount Lebanon Mutasarrifate: Migrants

 "In the fall of that year, the news of the death of my eldest uncle Ibrahim came to us from Egypt.
 His death was a disaster... for my mother, who... was so saddened that she neglected herself, her home, and her children, including her infant child.
 And the drunkness goes and the contemplation comes.
 Died who had died...And the mulberry orchard in the village will not produce silk that fills the family treasury with pennies.
-Where is the exit? - America!
+Where is the exit? – America!
 With a heavy heart, my mother makes the decision to send my brother Adib to the United States...His father had traveled before him and had not succeeded.
 Perhaps he will be more fortunate than his father...
 Perhaps he will return after years to pull the family from the bottom to the top, as some of the sons of Baskinta did.
 My father reluctantly acquiesces...
-But the problem of the "Nāwlūn" remains - the air ticket.
+But the problem of the "Nāwlūn" remains – the air ticket.
 It was about twenty gold pounds.
 My father owes the sum from my uncle Suleiman...
 My brother Adib, upon the blessings of God, travels with a group of Baskinta's sons and daughters, and he is the youngest of them."

-In the era of the Mutasarrifate, the number of Lebanese immigrants to Australia and the New World began to increase steadily, and their money continued to flow to their families, so immigration became a highly talked about subject amongst the people in the mountain villages.
-It is narrated that the cordwainer “Faddūl Mitrī Bshāra” immigrated from the town of Shweir to Brazil around the year 1885.
+In the era of the Mutasarrifate, the number of Lebanese immigrants to Australia and the New World began to increase steadily, and their money continued to flow to their families, so immigration became a highly talked-about topic among the people in the mountain villages.
+It is narrated that the cordwainer "Faddūl Mitrī Bshāra" immigrated from the town of Shweir to Brazil around the year 1885.
 No sooner had two years passed since his emigration until he sent to his father in Lebanon fifty pounds in gold.
 His father was given the money sent to him, so he bought broadcloth pants, a precious overcoat, and a cashmere shawl, and started strutting in the Shweir market.
 The town was shocked and eighty people rushed to America in one year and traveled at once.
-It is said that, between 1900 and 1915, Mount Lebanon lost one hundred thousand of its citizens, a number that amounted to a quarter of the total population at the time.
+It is said that, between 1900 and 1915, 100,000 citizens left Mount Lebanon, a number that amounted to a quarter of the total population at the time.